HarryJamesGreenblatt/A-Riff-In-React/README.md

 **Date:** 2025-08-30

-**Task:** Integrate Frontend with Backend API
+**Task:** Frontend-Backend Integration

-**Summary:** The backend API (Express on Azure Functions) has been successfully implemented and documented.
-The next critical step is to connect the React frontend to the API endpoints using RTK Query.
-This involves creating API service layers, updating components to use the backend data, and implementing the complete user management flow.
-All infrastructure is deployed and ready - now we need to wire up the full-stack integration.
+**Summary:** The backend API (Express on Azure Functions) is successfully deployed and functional.
+TypeScript build errors have been resolved.
+The next critical step is to connect the React frontend to the deployed API endpoints using RTK Query to create a complete full-stack application with user management functionality.

 ---